integrations-romulus/n8n-nodes-romulus/README.md

 **n8n-nodes-romulus** is an n8n community node that enables you to interact with the **Romulus API** within your n8n workflows.

-[Romulus](https://romulus.live) is a tool integrated with Voxloud that delivers an automated phone call experience.
+[Romulus](https://romulus.live) is a communication automation platform that delivers an automated phone call experience.
 It provides APIs to manage robocalls, AI agents, and messaging bots for seamless communication workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform that lets you connect services and automate tasks visually.